This is a strange recollection, one that goes back to the very beginning.

-Mano cut across me, businesslike.
+He cut across me, all businesslike.

-“You need a temp job for the summer?
-Old uncle Mano’ll sort you out.
+“No worries.
+Uncle Mano’ll sort you out.
 Nice money.
-Up at the hatchery.
 Chickens, man.
 Yeah. ”

 So here’s what happened in the hatchery.
 The factory of life.

 The farms and batteries that delivered the eggs were identified only from a corresponding number.
-You got to know the varying levels of quality of each farm, so that for instance number 10 delivered excellent, clean batches of eggs, and 5’s were not too bad.
-But eggs from 36, 4 and 3 were frequently rotten and would sometimes be covered in a green-brown, pussy substance with a smell of such primeval repulsion that when first encountered, a bolt of yellow vomit uncontrollably rocketed up your throat and filled your mouth.
-Many times, shells would explode furiously at the slightest contact, spraying one with a fetid brown puree that stuck in your hair and eyes and fingernails and ears.
+You got to know the varying levels of quality of each farm, so that for example Number 10 delivered excellent, clean batches of eggs, and 5’s and 7’s were not too bad.
+But eggs from Numbers 36, 4 and 3 were frequently rotten and would sometimes be covered in a green-brown, pussy substance with a smell of such primeval repulsion that when it first hit me, an uncontrollable bolt of yellow vomit rocketed up my throat and filled my mouth, squirting through my teeth, much to the amusement of my new colleagues.

-Of course one could identify deeper motivations.
+Of course one could identify deeper currents.
 My adoption.
 That other lost mother I have never known.
-Perhaps all that explains the industrial music, the disembodied pleasure I feel from the noise.
+Perhaps my fascination was not after all about the factory but more about those thousands of orphans I packed into boxes.
 But even now, as I write, I can hear the mother-machine.
 Her semi-regular throb, ever-present, all surrounding.